#Introduction

 #Avoiding Duplication with Reusable Workflows

 An important aspect of GitHub Actions is the ability to reuse pieces of configuration.
 At scale, this could become a of common utilities which abstract away the details that doesn’t change between runs.
 These components can take the form of actions, like we used in Part 1, or reuseable workflows, which are modified workflows that get called by a parent workflow.
-To see how this happens we’ll convert the Build Image
+To see how this happens we’ll convert the Build Image workflow into a reusable workflow and then call it from two parent workflows.

 The main difference between a normal workflow and a reusable one is that the reusable workflow’s